 Kevin received his BS in Criminal Justice and a Certificate in Arson Investigation from the University of New Haven, in addition to a Harvard Cybersecurity: Managing Risk in the information age short course certificate in 2018.

-Anne holds a BS degree in Nuclear Medicine Technology from Cedar Crest College, is a graduate of Purdue University, Concord School of Law.
-She received an honorary Doctor of Humane Letters degree from the University of Bridgeport for her work during the COVID 19 pandemic, a Doctorate in Business Administration with a concentration in Homeland Security, Leadership and Policy from National University and an honorary Doctor of Humane Letters degree from Sacred Heart University.
+Diamond holds a BS in nuclear medicine technology from Cedar Crest College and is a graduate of Purdue University, Concord School of Law.
+She received an honorary Doctor of Humane Letters from the University of Bridgeport, a Doctorate in Business Administration with a concentration in homeland security, leadership and policy from National University and an honorary Doctor of Humane Letters from Sacred Heart University.

 Throughout his career, Gold has guided hospitals, medical billing firms and physician group practices through expansion, restructuring and innovation.
 His expertise includes growth strategy, mergers and acquisitions, health policy, finance and operational improvement.
 He has a strong record of increasing efficiency and long-term value.